(I may earn a small commission from the products mentioned in this post.)

 They are family owned and have been in business for over 70 years.
 I like that all of their furniture is assembled in the U.S.

 This recliner is perfect for after knee replacement and it will become more useful to seniors as they age.
-So ultimately it’s not just for knee replacement but should assist you for decades after it’s purchased.
+So ultimately it’s not just for knee replacement but should assist you for years after it’s purchased.
 Amazon offers free shipping on this Ashley power recliner.

 The color is a beautiful brown faux leather (thick poly fiber) and it has plenty of padding if you happen to be large.
 The foot rest is good for keeping your legs up after TKR even though you’ll still need a good wedge pillow for support.